isaacfink21/biomehorizon/index.md

 1. Filter OTUs
 2. Filter samples to just one subject
-3. Convert values to percentages, if they are not already in that 4. format
+3. Convert values to percentages, if they are not already in that format
-5. Check data formats
+4. Check format of data sets
-6. Check for and catch common user errors
+5. Check for and catch common user errors

 Then, it will output the refined arguments in a list that can be supplied to the main function.